Parkinson's disease is caused by a loss of nerve cells in the part of the brain called the substantia nigra.

 This means the part of the brain controlling movement cannot work as well as normal, causing movements to become slow and abnormal.

 The loss of nerve cells is a slow process.
-The symptoms of Parkinson's disease usually only start to develop when around 80% of the nerve cells in the substantia nigra have been lost.
+The symptoms of Parkinson's disease usually only start to develop when around 50% of the nerve cell activity in the substantia nigra have been lost.

 What causes the loss of nerve cells?